-1. Keep your money and valuables (passport, phone, SD and SIM cards etc.) on you while you’re in transit, especially if you’re going to be sleeping in the airport, or on a train or a plane.
-A purse or wallet is easily taken from your belongings without you noticing, but you’re likely to notice someone trying to get to a waist, neck or leg wallet on your person!
+1. Keep your money and valuables (passport, phone, SD and SIM cards etc.) on you while you’re in transit, especially if you’re going to be sleeping in the airport, or on a train or plane.
+A purse or wallet is easily taken from your belongings without you noticing, but you’re likely to notice someone trying to get to a waist, neck, or leg wallet on your person!

-2. An alternative is the multi-stash method, where you divide up your cash and bank cards and stash them in different places on your person and throughout your luggage – if you keep all your eggs (your travel money) in one basket (your luggage), and something happens to that basket, then all of your eggs will be gone rather than just one or two!
+2. An alternative is the multi-stash method, where you divide up your cash and bank cards and stash them in different places on your person and throughout your luggage.
+If you keep all your eggs (your travel money) in one basket (your luggage), and something happens to that basket, then all of your eggs will be gone rather than just one or two!

-5. Don’t count your cash, or rummage through your bag, while standing at the ATM – you’re making yourself a target
+5. Don’t count your cash, or rummage through your bag, while standing at the ATM – you’re making yourself a target.

-6. If anyone approaches you while you’re making your transaction, cancel it before you turn to talk to them – they may be trying to distract you long enough for their friend to come up behind you and steal your cash as it comes out of the ATM, or to read your card details with their skimmer
+6. If anyone approaches you while you’re making your transaction, cancel it before you turn to talk to them – they may be trying to distract you long enough for their friend to come up behind you and steal your cash as it comes out of the ATM, or to read your card details with their skimmer.

-7. Don’t accept “help” from the locals with using the ATMs – they may have a card skimmer in their pockets, reading your card details, while they watch you key in your PIN
+7. Don’t accept “help” from the locals with using the ATMs – they may have a card skimmer in their pockets, reading your card details, while they watch you key in your PIN.

-8. Cover the keypad with your hand while you enter your PIN number
+8. Cover the keypad with your hand while you enter your PIN number.

-9. If you visit a drive-up ATM, keep the car engine running and lock your doors while you make your transaction, so if anybody approaches you, you are ready to drive away immediately
+9. If you visit a drive-up ATM, keep the car engine running and lock your doors while you make your transaction, so if anybody approaches you, you are ready to drive away immediately.

-10. Use an ATM locator tool on your bank’s website to find legitimate machines to use – in some countries fake ATMs are sometimes set up by criminals to add card skimmers to the machine and steal your details
+10. Use an ATM locator tool on your bank’s website to find legitimate machines to use – in some countries, fake ATMs are sometimes set up by criminals to add card skimmers to the machine and steal your details.

 12. Before you go, you could sew a pocket into the inside of your jacket or pants and keep your money and cards in that pocket while you’re out.
+Crafty and smart!

 13. If you’re travelling solo, keep a backup card in a separate place to the one you’re using regularly.